Understand the difference between general financial advice, personal financial advice, and financial information.

 - You need help managing someone else's money.
 For example, you’re appointed Power of Attorney for someone, or you’re an executor for a deceased estate.

-- Financial Information Service — free information about financial matters including managing your money, reducing your mortgage, investing and superannuation.
+- Services Australia Financial Information Service — free information about financial matters including managing your money, reducing your mortgage, investing and superannuation.

 - Australian Securities Exchange (ASX) — visit the education centre for information for first-time investors, articles and online seminars.

-- Your super fund — get factual information about investment and insurance options, contributions and consolidating your funds.
+- Your super fund — get factual information about the investment and insurance options your fund offers, and guidance on contributions and consolidating your funds.

 - Banks, credit unions and building societies — check their websites for retirement calculators and other factual information.